Child Benefit (previously known as Children's Allowance) is

 training or has a disability.
 Child Benefit is not paid on behalf of

-Child Benefit is paid at one and a half times the monthly rate for twins,
+For twins, Child Benefit is paid at one and a half times the normal monthly

 Some Child Benefit customers are currently being registered for a Public

 Services Card by the Department of Social Protection.

 You need to apply for Child Benefit within 12 months of:

 - The month the child became a member of your family or

 - The month the family came to live in Ireland.